BlackDaddy220232/Task-Management-System/README.md

 ![Test Coverage](testCoverage.png)

 ## Security
-This application implements several security measures to protect the weather API integration:
+This application implements several security measures to protect:

 ### Authentication and Authorization
 The application uses JSON Web Tokens (JWT) for authentication and authorization.
 When a user logs in, the server generates a signed JWT token, sends it back to the client, and the client stores the token in a cookie.
 For all subsequent requests, the client must include the token from the cookie in the Authorization header.